- Current students

 The New Zealand Diploma in Sport, Recreation, and Exercise is a contemporary and career-focused programme that provides a mix of practical sessions, classroom-based activities, and industry learning.
 You’ll enjoy interactions with a variety of organisations within the sector who have been key employers of our graduates for over twenty years.
 You may even work with some of them through organised work placements.

 In the community sport and recreation pathway, there’s plenty of flexibility to fit your study around your work and whānau commitments.
-You’ll learn about how community sport and recreation currently operates in Aotearoa New Zealand, and develop the skills required to engage with people and groups to meet their community sport and recreation goals.
-From there, you’ll have the opportunity to integrate and facilitate the implementation of a wide range of initiatives for community wellbeing.
+You’ll learn about how community sport and recreation currently operates in Aotearoa New Zealand, and develop the skills required to engage with both clubs and clients to meet their community sport and recreation goals.
+From there, you’ll have the opportunity to integrate and facilitate the implementation of a wide range of initiatives for community wellness.

 If you've already successfully completed the New Zealand Certificate in Community Sport and Recreation, you only need to complete an additional four courses of the diploma!